MartaLourido/dev-news-spring/README.md

 ## About

-I am a junior programmer and this is my first project and this project was done during the backend module for the KTH Software Development Academy.
+I am a junior programmer and this project was done during the backend module for the KTH Software Development Academy.

 [![Linkedin](https://i.stack.imgur.com/gVE0j.png) LinkedIn](https://www.linkedin.com/in/marta-louridob/?locale=en_US/)
 &nbsp;